 Most of the moisture that falls in the area comes during the period of October to late April.
-Snow blankets the area during the winter and accumulations of 30" are typical at the 9,000-10,000 foot level.
-Deer and elk move to lower elevations as snow accumulates, seeking out south facing or wind-blown slopes.
-At high elevations upwards of 20 feet of snow can fall over the course of winter.
-In the valleys, sunny winter days and/or windy conditions cause snow to disappear on exposed slopes.
+Snow accumulations of 30" are typical at the 9,000-10,000 foot level.
+At higher elevations, upwards of 20 feet of snow may fall over the course of winter.